Clinical Practice Supports image

 Please review:

 COVID-19 PCR testing is available for adults via swab collection from the nasopharyngeal area or throat and nares.
-Children and youth from 4 to 18 also have the option of COVID-19 PCR testing via the saline gargle test.
-All health care providers must successfully complete the required education and skills practice prior to independently performing COVID-19 specimen collection.
-Education involves learning how to:
+All health care providers must successfully complete the required education and skills practice prior to independently performing specimen collection for respiratory infections.

 • Follow all associated policies